susanBuck/notes/05_Laravel/06_Composer_Packages.md

 			"paste/pre": "dev-master"
 	},

-Run this to verify your json is okay:
+Run this to verify your json is valid:

 	$ composer validate

-Install the new dependency:

-	$ composer install

-Update the `composer.lock` file:
+Install the dependency and update the `composer.lock` file:

 	$ composer update

 This will add the following directory: `/vendor/paste/pre/`

-Learn more about any of the above composer commands here: <https://getcomposer.org/doc/>
+Learn more about any of the above Composer commands here: <https://getcomposer.org/doc/>

 ## Usage